DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 You can get the [ready demo on GitHub](https://github.com/DHTMLX/gantt-howto-php-laravel) or follow a step-by-step guide below.

 Step 1.
-Initializing the Project
+Initializing a project
 -----------------------

 ###Creating a project